bookofproofs/bookofproofs.github.io/_sources/history/19th-century/levi-civita.md

 **Tullio Levi-Civita** was an Italian mathematician who is best known for his work on the absolute differential calculus and the theory of tensors.
 He had problems later in his life with the rise of Fascism in Italy.

 ### Mathematical Profile (Excerpt):
-* Tullio, born into a Jewish family, attended secondary school in Padua where he showed his outstanding abilities.
 * Two of his teachers were Giuseppe Veronese and Ricci-Curbastro and Levi-Civita later collaborated with the latter.
 * Levi-Civita was appointed to the Chair of Rational Mechanics at Padua in 1898, a post which he was to hold for 20 years.
 * In particular in 1909 Castelnuovo tried hard to persuade him to move, but Levi-Civita was happy to remain in Padua.